The Young Horticulturist of the Year Competition

 A comfort break is provided midway through the rounds to allow participants to recharge.

-The winner of each Regional Final receives £150, with £100 awarded to the runner-up and £75 to the third-place contestant.
+The winner of each Regional Final receives £150, with £100 awarded to the runner-up, £75 to the third-place contestant and £25 for each of the runner ups.
 The Regional Champion then progresses to the Grand Final, representing their region at the national level.

 Grand Final